nicoboyce/nicoboycedotcom/music.md

 * Brant Bjork, Mondo Generator, Masters of Reality, &c at Desertfest _Brant is always magical to me, and this was the best performance I have seen from him since the Saved By Magic tour.
 Nick Oliveri smashes out singalong hits and leaves everyone with a big grin.
 Chris Goss of MoR was having medical issues but the band held it together and bringing in Alain Johannes was a stroke of genius.
 Absolute heroes._

+**Spin these:**

+* Vic du Monte's Idiot Prayer - Prey for the City _(So much to unpick here, you tell me)_
+* Charli XCX - Brat _(what more is there to say, it's the pop album everyone can love and relate to)_
+* 100 Gecs _(hectic queer chaos, swapping medication with your friends, standing in line for the club and realising your shoes don't match)_
+* Mark Lanegan Band - Here Comes That Weird Chill _(post grunge hard blues, running away from your problems, finding out that your real problems were the ones you brought with you)_
+* Monolord - Rust _(somehow more Cathedral than Sleep)_